tzujohsu/Rohlik-Orders-Forecasting/README.md

 This project addresses a critical challenge in the e-grocery industry: accurately predicting order volumes for Rohlik Group.
 The goal is to forecast the number of grocery delivery orders for selected warehouses over a 60-day period.

+I've revisited this challenge many times to gain a better understanding of forecasting problems, and `simple_pipeline_explore.ipynb` was my initial attempt.
+See `rohlik-orders-forecasting.ipynb` for the main code.

 ### Business Goal

 The primary business objective is to enhance operational efficiency and sustainability in Rohlik's e-grocery services.
 Accurate order forecasts are crucial for: